Home > Books > Acts

 Acts 15

 Certain individuals from Judea taught that Gentiles must be circumcised to be saved, causing an uprising among Paul and Barnabas.
 The matter was taken to the Apostles and elders in Jerusalem, where Peter argued that God had chosen Gentiles to hear the Gospel and purified their hearts by faith, just as He did for the Jews.
-James agreed, citing the Prophets, and the council decided that Gentiles should not be disturbed but rather instructed to abstain from idolatry, fornication, and certain foods.
-The decision was written in a letter and sent to Antioch with Judas and Silas, who reaffirmed the message and consoled the brothers.
+James agreed, citing the Prophets, and the council decided that Gentiles should not be disturbed but instead instructed to abstain from idolatry, fornication, and blood.
+The council sent a letter with these instructions to the Gentiles in Antioch, Syria, and Cilicia, and Paul and Barnabas remained in Antioch, teaching and evangelizing.